‘Lifeguard’ app saves overdosing B.C. man’s life, twice - BC Local News

 “I used it every single time.
 It wasn’t much of a burden,” Buffett said.
 “It’s a small inconvenience for the possible good that it does.
 I hope people will realize that.”

-White Rock fire Chief Ed Wolfe told Black Press that calls from the app go directly to dispatch.
+White Rock fire Chief Ed Wolfe told PAN that calls from the app go directly to dispatch.
 The information about the call is not provided to police.

 In Buffett’s case, someone was available to open the door for firefighters and paramedics.
 If they were to encounter a locked door, Wolfe said firefighters have authority to enter by other means.